GRAINS-Soybeans climb to 2-1/2 month highs on strong exports

 By Christopher Walljasper

-CHICAGO, Dec 8 (Reuters) - Chicago soybean futures climbed on Thursday, supported by strong export demand, pushing the oilseed to nearly 3-month highs.
+CHICAGO, Dec 8 (Reuters) - Chicago soybean futures climbed on Thursday, supported by strong export demand, pushing the oilseed to nearly three-month highs.

 Wheat traded near even after Wednesday's rebound from a one-year low, although prices remained capped by competition from record high Russian supplies.
 Corn followed soybeans higher.